ipfabric/docs/docs/IP_Fabric_Settings/configuration_management.md

     80. If you need to lower the default value, please [contact our Support team](https://support.ipfabric.io).

+!!! warning

+    The Configuration Management feature is not tied to a specific snapshot.
+For scheduled runs, the seed IP baseline is derived from the entire discovery history — that is, the complete list of all device IP addresses that have ever been discovered by IP Fabric.

+    **Important:** The include/exclude IP scope discovery policy is not taken into account for this feature.

 ## API Trigger

 Configuration collection can be triggered for a single device via an API call